pk-sarker/angular4/README.md

-# Angular4
+# Angular 4 Scaffolding

+This is a sample of Angular 4 boilerplate project with basic ui elements, ngx-bootstrap, font-awesome and [SMACSS](https://smacss.com/) styling structure.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

 ## Development server